 Here are some suggestions on how to advocate on behalf of the AAPI community and team members.

-• Spend time to get to know the AAPI team members within our organization.
-Understand that the AAPI community is diverse and that this diversity is something that we can use to make our organizations and our industry even better.
+- Spend time getting to know the AAPI team members within your organization.
+Understand that the AAPI community is diverse and that this diversity is something that we can use to make our organizations and industry even better.